guojing0/guojing0.github.io/_posts/2013-06-09-toefl-learning-by-whom.md

 ---
 layout: default
-title: TOEFL Learning by thyself or with a teacher
+title: TOEFL Learning by Thyself or with a Teacher
 ---

 > Some people think that they can learn better by themselves than with a teacher.
 Others think that it is always better to have a teacher.